RoninTech/ta-helper/content/travels/_index.md

 description: "Round the world travels with carry on luggage"
 ---

 Here's a map showing all of the places we've stayed and travel hubs we've used in our adventures so far.
-They start in Calgary (1) and continue to wherever we are now.
+They start in Calgary (1) on February 28th, 2017, and continue to wherever we are now.
 If you click on the icon for a location it shows when we arrived there and a link to the relevant photo album.
 Click the [ ] in the upper right of the map to go full screen.

 <iframe loading="lazy" src="https://www.google.com/maps/d/embed?mid=14UysYj3T4q0avGgS4Cc-dmVkkpi6kEFI&z=2&ll=5, 140" width="800" height="500"></iframe>